Schoggo/LayoutBlocks/README.md

 ## Download

-Please only download from [CurseForge](https://minecraft.curseforge.com/projects/layoutblocks) or the FTB launcher.
+Please only download from [CurseForge](https://minecraft.curseforge.com/projects/layoutblocks) or other trusted sites.
 Other sites often don't give the mod autors credit and modify the mod files (and possibly include malicious software).
 For more information on this topic visit http://stopmodreposts.org/ .

 ## Modpacks